 Supply more mature trees 1 to 2 inches (= 2.5 – 5 cm) weekly September through February if there is no rain.

 However if your area constantly hit by the rainfall, skip the watering routine up until the olive tree gets dryer.
 You can check the soil moisture with a moisture meter which gives a good indication of when to water a potted tree.
+Follow our detailed guidelines on how to use and read a moisture meter for olive trees.

 Should You Cover Olive Tree in Winter?